Art of Balance

-Art of Balance (stylized as art of balance) is a physics-based puzzle video game developed and published by Shin'en Multimedia.
-The game was originally released on WiiWare in 2010, then enhanced in high definition and ported to the Wii U's and Nintendo Switch's eShop in 2013 and 2018, respectively, and PlayStation 4's PlayStation Store in 2016.
+Art of Balance (stylized as art of balance) is a 2010 puzzle video game developed and published by Shin'en Multimedia for the Wii.
+The game was originally released on the WiiWare service in 2010, then enhanced in high definition and ported to the Wii U's and Nintendo Switch's eShop in 2013 and 2018, respectively, and PlayStation 4's PlayStation Store in 2016.
 A version with touch controls was also ported to the Nintendo 3DS's eShop in 2012, titled Art of Balance TOUCH!

 Gameplay

 Art of Balance is a puzzle game in which the player has to stack several blocks on top of one another on a platform floating in water without the blocks falling into the water.
-The blocks can be rotated at 45 ° angles.
+The blocks can be rotated at 45° angles.
 The blocks can be square or round and also take on other shapes.
 Some blocks will break if too many more blocks are placed on it.
 The game features several different game modes.

 In arcade mode, the player has a supply of blocks.
 The point is to stack the blocks on top of each other until there are none left.
 Then the tower must stand still for three more seconds without falling over.
 In this game mode there are eight worlds with a total of 200 puzzles.
 There are also super puzzles in which the player has a time limit or the platform sways on the water.
 The puzzles can also be played cooperatively with a second player.